piffpaffpuff/woocommerce-delivery-notes/readme.md

 Sure, the easiest way is to hide them with some CSS that is hooked in with `wcdn_head`.

+An example that hides the whole price column.
+Paste the code in the `functions.php` file of your theme:

 ```
 function my_price_free_delivery_note() {
 	?>